 , between the nodes a and b.

-The target of the following taxonomy is not to provide a general list of categories but to propose a lexical base for discussions on computer aided design tools and models.
+The target of the following taxonomy is not to provide a general list of categories but to propose a lexical base for discussions on computer-aided design tools and models.
 The proposed categories of relations are:

 One-way constraint relation It is a binary relation imposing a constraint on a node b on the base of the node a, where a must be always determined before b, in order to apply the constraint, e.g., the relation between an offset surface and his master surface in a parametric system.
 These relations are mainly used in parametric systems based on a procedural approach.